ryancdickson/crp-staging/content/index.md

 1. All corresponding unexpired and unrevoked subordinate CA certificates operated beneath an existing root included in the Chrome Root Store MUST:
     -  when disclosed to the CCADB…
-        -  **prior to June 15, 2026,** include the extendedKeyUsage extension and (1) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (2) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
+        -  **prior to June 15, 2026**, include the extendedKeyUsage extension and (a) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (b) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
-        -  **on or after June 15, 2026,** include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
+        -  **on or after June 15, 2026**, include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
     -  NOT contain a public key corresponding to any other unexpired or unrevoked certificate that asserts different extendedKeyUsage values.
-2. All corresponding unexpired and unrevoked subscriber certificates issued on or after **June 15, 2026** MUST include:
+2. All corresponding unexpired and unrevoked subscriber certificates issued on or after **June 15, 2026**, MUST include:
      -  the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
      -  the certificatePolicies extension and only assert the appropriate [CA/Browser Forum Reserved Certificate Policy Identifiers](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#7161-reserved-certificate-policy-identifiers).